networklore/ansible-getting-started/README.md

-# ansible-getting-started
-Getting started with Ansible
+## Getting started with Ansible

+This repo contains Ansible playbooks aim to help you get started with Ansible.

+For more information please read the [getting started guide](http://networklore.com/ansible-getting-started/).